When we look at vehicles the Army categorises them three ways; A, B and C

 They are not new; the Army encountered all manner of IED’s in Northern Ireland and they have been used in conflicts for decades either as improvised devices or mines.
 What has changed is the West’s sensitivity to casualties, the speed and reach of modern media and the nature of their effectiveness because of those factors.

-IED’s might be a tactical weapon but they have strategic impact.
+IED’s might be a tactical weapon but they have a strategic impact.

 There is a school of thought that says we should not obsess about IED’s, realise that war and conflict is a risky business and return to lightweight manoeuvre forces, but they might not always have to drive a vehicle over a road with an IED underneath it.